Secure Integration

 certL1InclusionBlock - cert.RBN <= RecencyWindowSize

 To give a concrete example with a rollup stack, optimism has a sequencerWindow which forces batches to land onchain in a timely fashion (12h).
-This filtering however, happens in the BatchQueue stage of the derivation pipeline (DP), and doesn't prevent the DP being stalled in the L1Retrieval stage by an old cert having been submitted whose blob is no longer available on EigenDA.
+This filtering however, happens in the BatchQueue stage of the derivation pipeline (DP).
+But because EigenDA blob derivation needs to take place right after L1Retrieval and before [BatchQueue], we cannot use the OP's existing mechanism in [BatchQueue] with [sequencerWindow] to discard old DA certificate.
 To prevent this, we need the recencyWindow filtering to happen during the L1Retrieval stage of the DP.

 Despite its semantics being slightly different, sequencerWindow and recencyWindow are related concepts, and in order to not force another config change on op altda forks, we suggest using the same value as the